I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetwdmgettargetfilehandle.md

 For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

-The following code example obtains a handle to the file that is associated with a specified remote I/O target.

-A legacy UMDF driver (version 1.<i>x</i>)  calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff558841">IWDFDevice::RetrieveDeviceName</a> to get the name of the underlying kernel-mode device and then open a handle to it with <b>CreateFile</b>.
-The driver then sends I/O directly to the device using <b>DeviceIoControl</b>.

-Starting in UMDF 2.15, the driver opens the local I/O target by file and retrieves its handle.
-The framework opens and closes the file handle.
-The file handle remains valid within the contract of <b>WdfIoTargetWdmGetTargetFileHandle</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |